 COURSE REQUIREMENTS AND EXPECTATIONS: You are expected to attend every class meeting.
 If you miss a class, it is your responsibility to obtain information and materials dispensed in that class period.
-Attendance, as well as participation, will be the first criteria considered when determining "borderline" grades.
+Attendance and participation will be the first criteria considered when determining "borderline" grades.
 In my experience, those students who do not attend class are the students who do not fulfill their potential regardless of their level of understanding.
-Medical, legal and other scheduled appointments should not be scheduled during normal class times and these will not be considered as excused absences.
-Medical or personal emergencies will require a written notice of the specific problem signed by an appropriately qualified individual.
+I'm telling you, if you don't come to class, you are really only hurting you and I hate to see people in pain, so come to class!!!